iamzaidahmad/demo_repo/README.md

 # LEARNING GIT

 Learning is a lifetime process.
-We should be learners for life.
+We should be learners for life!